TheShonuff/second-brain/02-Resources/Programming/PHP/PHP Basics.md

 ## Strings
 - Strings are uses with double quotes
 - String can be concatenated using the `.` operator
+- To check string length use `strlen($string)`
+    - This will convert the value to a int to be compared in condition testing.
 ```Php
 echo "one" . "two";
 ```